morpho-org/morpho-blue-lltv-recommendation/README.md

 Specifically, we use:
 - for larger market cap token markets: the larger of $40\\%$ and the 99th percentile of monthly price drawdowns
 - for smaller market cap token markets: the larger of $60\\%$ and the 99th percentile of monthly price drawdowns This drawdown parameter can be increased or decreased to suit the users' risk appetite.
-For instance, a more risk averse user may want to consider a larger price drawdown and set this parameter to say $0.7% instead.
+For instance, a more risk averse user may want to consider a larger price drawdown and set this parameter to say $0.7$ instead.

 - **liquidate a portion of the borrow position:** At the given timestep, if the borrower's debt to collateral ratio (LTV) is above their LLTV, we liquidate a portion of their position.
 We repay an amount equal to the $0.5\\%$ price impact swap size of the collateral asset or borrow asset (whichever is smaller).
-For example, if a $\textdollar 100$k swap incurs a $0.50\\%$ price impact, then the liquidation amount is $\textdollar 100$k.
+For example, if a $\textdollar 1000$ swap of the collateral asset to USDC yields $\textdollar 995$, then the $0.50\\%$ price impact swap size is $1000$ and the liquidation amount will be set to $\textdollar 1000$.

 Each of the parameters specified thus far is a parameter that the user can also input into the risk tool so as to conform to the assumptions they want to bake into the simulation.
 User can specify their chosen parameters through CLI arguments as we will demonstrate in the subsequent section.